What is Gamma Knife radiosurgery?

 Gamma Knife radiosurgery may be used in situations where the brain lesion cannot be reached by conventional surgical techniques.
 It may also be used in persons whose condition is such that they might not be able to tolerate a surgical procedure, such as craniotomy, to treat their condition.

-Because the therapeutic effects of a Gamma Knife procedure occur rather slowly over time, it is not used for persons whose condition requires more immediate therapy.
+Because the therapeutic effects of a Gamma Knife procedure occur rather slowly over time, it is NOT used for cases in which a more immediate therapy is required.

 How does Gamma Knife radiosurgery work?